kubestellar/kubestellar/space-framework/docs/space-framework.md

 ```

 ## Space Provider adaptors (SPA)
 The space provider adaptor is responsible for all the interaction with the Space Provider (used by the SM).
-The SM today includes implementation of 3 provider adaptors for 3 space provider types - KCP, KubeFlex and KIND.
+The SM today includes implementation of provider adaptors space provider types.
 When a new SpaceProviderDesc is created, the SM creates an instance of an SPA of the corresponding provider type.
 SPA implements the [ProviderClient](https://github.com/kubestellar/kubestellar/blob/main/space-framework/pkg/space-manager/providerclient/client_interface.go) interface.
 This interface is relatively simple and includes basic CRUD+Watch operations.